 30 July 2009|

-Founded in 2004 by beaches residents, Beaches Watch has been providing 10 years of community service - and we want to celebrate this milestone!
+Founded in 2004 by beaches residents, Beaches Watch has been providing 10 years of service to the beaches communities - and we want to celebrate this milestone!
 Mark you calendars and join the celebration:

 Beaches Watch 10 Year Anniversary Celebration

 Announcing the first Cultivator Award!
 Recognizing the honorable Mayor Harriet Pruette for her years of service to the beaches communities!

 Event will include heavy hors d'oeurves, wine & beer.